anisur172/MySQL/README.md

     select avg(balance) AS average_blance_for_admin from bank_details where job = 'admin.'
 # 6. Try to find out a record retired job whose age is below 45
     select * from bank_details where job = 'retired' and age < 45
+# 7. Try to find out a record where education is primary and person is jobless
+    select * from bank_details where job = 'retired' and education = 'primary'